Sign up to receive notifications from us! Weather related closures, agendas, news, events and more!Sign up for notifications!

 Jasper County Opioid Settlement Funds

 The Jasper County Opioid Settlement funds will be used to better the lives of Jasper County residents.
-According to the guidance in the Exhibit below, the funding must be used for the prevention, abatement, and treatment of substance misuse.
+According to the guidance in the Exhibit below, the funding is for the prevention, abatement, and treatment of substance misuse.
 The Jasper County Opioid Settlement Committee makes recommendations to the Jasper County Board of Supervisors.

-Jasper County Opioid Settlement Committee’s current priorities and goals:
+Jasper County Opioid Settlement Committee: Priorities and Goals for Implementation

-• Substance treatment for Jasper County residents, including those who do not have insurance or are involved in the justice system.
+• Opioid Substance Use Treatment: Support for treatment services for Jasper County residents, including individuals who are uninsured or involved in the justice system.

 Committee Members